yeokm1/nus-soc-print/README.md

 nus-soc-print
 =============

-You can download this app from Play Store here.
+You can download this app from the Play Store here.

 https://play.google.com/store/apps/details?id=com.yeokm1.nussocprintandroid